MPL Indonesia: Playoff bracket

 ONIC Esports dominated the MPL Indonesia Season 7 regular season, finishing as the top seed with an 11–3 record and an impressive +12 game difference.
 They were followed by EVOS Legends and RRQ Hoshi, both having a 9–5 record.
 Despite their dominance, ONIC Esports did not perform in the playoffs, losing to Bigetron Alpha and Aerowolf.
 RRQ Hoshi was also unexpectedly eliminated in the early stages of the playoffs, breaking their chance to attain a never-done-before three-peat in MPL Indonesia.

-The championship match featured a highly anticipated showdown between EVOS Legends and Bigetron Alpha.
-In the Grand Finals, EVOS Legends proved their strength, delivering a commanding performance to defeat Bigetron Alpha 4-2 and secure the MPL Indonesia Season 7 championship title.
+The championship match of MPL Indonesia Season 7 was contested between EVOS Legends and Bigetron Alpha.
+EVOS Legends won the Grand Finals 4–2, securing the season's championship title.

 Mobile Legends: Bang Bang Southeast Asia Cup 2021

 The two finalists, EVOS Legends and Bigetron Alpha, not only fought for the championship but also secured their spots as Indonesia's representatives for MSC 2021.
-Despite garnering support to be the favorites to win the tournament, EVOS Legends and Bigetron Alpha were unable to pull-off significant victories against rising regions such as the Philippines, Cambodia and Malaysia.
-This came after Bigetron Alpha suffered a 0-3 standing finish in the group stages but EVOS maintaining a 2–0 lead.
+Despite garnering support to be the favorites to win the tournament, EVOS Legends and Bigetron Alpha were unable to pull off significant victories against rising regions such as the Philippines, Cambodia and Malaysia.
+This came after Bigetron Alpha suffered a 0-3 standing finish in the group stages, but EVOS maintained a 2–0 lead.
 Both EVOS and Bigetron were eliminated from attaining the MSC 2021 Cup.
-An All-Philippine Grand Finals ensued with Execration (now Smart Omega) winning against MPL-PH S7's champions Blacklist International.
+An All-Philippine Grand Finals ensued, with Execration (now Smart Omega) winning against MPL-PH S7's champions Blacklist International.

 Season 8 (2021)

-MPL Indonesia Season 8 was another highlighted season as it saw the qualifications for the champions and runner-up for the MLBB M3 World Championships.
-It was also the first tournament where all teams in MPL Indonesia was able to qualify for the first MPL Invitational.
+MPL Indonesia Season 8 saw the qualifications for the champions and runner-up for the MLBB M3 World Championships.
+It was also the first tournament where all teams in MPL Indonesia were able to qualify for the first MPL Invitational.